-Six winners will receive a book and $50 each!
-The contest is open to all fourth and fifth graders in the Pikes Peak region.
+Prizes: Six winners will receive a book and $50 each!
+The contest is open to all 4th and 5th graders in the Pikes Peak Region.

-Open to all fourth and fifth graders in the Pikes Peak Region.
+Open to all 4th and 5th graders in the Pikes Peak Region.

 - One entry per student.
 Teachers are urged to review poems and submit no more than five per class.